Mats Gustafsson: Early life and career

+Born in 1964 in Umeå, Gustafsson's first instrument was the flute.
+By his early teens, he had begun playing the saxophone.

+Gustafsson first came to the attention of lovers of improvised music in 1986 with the formation of the AALY Trio.
+Alongside drummer Kjell Nordeson, early versions of the group included bassist Niklas Billström; Peter Janson joined on bass in 1995 and, in 1996, the group expanded with saxophonist Ken Vandermark as a regular guest member.
+The group released its first full-length album, Hidden in the Stomach, on the Silkheart label in 1998.

-Gustafsson came to the attention of lovers of improvised music as part of a duo with Christian Munthe (started in 1986), as member of Gunter Christmann's Vario project and the band Gush (started in 1988).
+Around this time, Gustafsson also played as part of a duo with Christian Munthe (started in 1986), a member of Gunter Christmann's Vario project, and in the band Gush (started in 1988).
 He later played widely with Peter Brötzmann, Joe McPhee, Paul Lovens, Barry Guy, Yoshimi P-We, Derek Bailey, Magnus Broo, Otomo Yoshihide, Pat Thomas, Jim O'Rourke, Thomas Lehn, Evan Parker, Misha Mengelberg, Oren Ambarchi, Zu, The Ex and Sonic Youth.

+In 2000 Gustafsson formed the Swedish-Norwegian free-jazz trio The Thing with bassist Ingebrigt Håker Flaten and drummer Paal Nilssen-Love.
+The group became one of his most prominent projects, combining original compositions with repertoire drawn from free jazz artists such as Don Cherry and Ornette Coleman and rock artists including The White Stripes and Richard Berry.

+In 2009, he formed the trio Fire! with bassist Johan Berthling and drummer Andreas Werliin.
+The group later expanded into the large-ensemble Fire!
+Orchestra, which brings together numerous Scandinavian improvisers and has performed at major international jazz festivals.

 Since the early 1990s Gustafsson has been a regular visitor to the United States, forming a particular affinity with Chicago musicians Hamid Drake, Michael Zerang, and Ken Vandermark and recording for Okka Disk.

-He was awarded the 2011 Nordic Council Music Prize.

-Gustafsson has worked extensively with artists from the worlds of dance, theatre, poetry and painting.
 He has lived in Nickelsdorf, Austria since 2011.
+The same year, he was awarded the 2011 Nordic Council Music Prize.

 Festival curator

 Gustafsson curated the Perspectives festivals in Västerås, Sweden in 2004, 2007 and 2009.
 This festival of musical improvisation is noted for its cross-genre character and creative atmosphere among musicians.
 The festival slogan for 2004 was "Fight Global Stupidity", 2007 "Fight Local Stupidity" and for 2009 it became "Fight (y)our stupidity".

 Gustafsson was also joint curator of the 2010 Konfrontationen festival in Nickelsdorf, Austria.